dr3jitsu/commercial-workshops/series-getting-started-with-cc/workshop-flink-tableflow/README.md

 OUTPUT (`decisionreasoning` VARCHAR(2147483647))
 WITH (
   'googleai.connection' = 'mortgageagent-connection',
+  'googleai.system_prompt' = '
+Your task is to evaluate mortgage applications and provide a final decision: APPROVE or DENY.

+Input data will include:
+- application_id
+- customer_email
+- mortgage_type
+- mortgage_value
+- credit score
+- newest payment month year
+- credit limit

-  'googleai.system_prompt' = 'Your task is to evaluate mortgage applications and provide a final decision: APPROVE or DENY.
-Input data will include application_id, customer_email, mortgage_type, mortgage_value,credit score, newest payment month year, and credit limit.
-Evaluation logic is as follows: 1.
-Credit Score (Highest Priority): Higher is better; a score of 80 or higher is a strong positive, 70 or lower is a red flag.
+Evaluation logic is as follows:
+1. Credit Score (Highest Priority): Higher is better; a score of 80 or higher is a strong positive, 70 or lower is a red flag.
 2. Mortgage Value: Lower is better; a value of 500,000,000 or less is a positive factor.
 3. Mortgage Type: floating_rate is more favorable than fixed_rate.
 4. Credit Limit (Lowest Priority): Higher is better; a limit of 500,000,000 or more is a positive factor.

-The final output must be in the format: application id : {application id}. decision : {Approve / Deny}. reasoning : {your reasoning}.', 'provider' = 'googleai',
+The final output must be in the format: application id : {application id}. decision : {Approve / Deny}. reasoning : {your reasoning}.
+',
+'provider' = 'googleai',
   'task' = 'text_generation'
 );
 ```